eliakindelrosario/Summer_2017/README.md

 ### **TBA**

 ## Future Work
+- Complete network.py to pre-populate some form fields.
-For Future work, this application will be integrated into the ESGF installer.
+- Integrated application with the ESGF installer.